 Change Order Form — Free Template Download

-So what happens if the customer wants more work than you’d initially agreed to or was spelled out in the original contract?
-What if the customer wants to change some major project details?
-Anyone who’s dealt with needy property owners knows that they’re not always willing to cough up the extra dough.
+So, what happens if the customer wants more work than you had initially agreed to?
+What if the customer wants to change some significant project details?
+Anyone who’s dealt with needy customers knows that they aren’t always willing to cough up the extra dough for changes.

-From the customer’s or project owner’s perspective: they’ve paid for work and want it done to their liking.
-They might not realize that even small changes result in more labor, materials, and money.
-The tendency might be to just informally ask the contractor to make the change, as in, “hey, when you’re doing that, can you also do this?”
+The Customer’s Perspective: They’ve paid for the work and want it done to their liking.
+The customer may not realize that even small changes result in more labor, materials, and costs.
+The tendency may be just to informally ask the contractor to make the change.
+Such as, “Hey, while you’re doing that, can you also do this?”

-From the contractor’s perspective: any contractor knows one thing — changes cost money.
-What might seem like a minor, easily solvable issue to the property owner can, in fact, be a complicated, expensive issue to solve at the jobsite.
+The Contractor’s Perspective.
+Every contractor and subcontractor knows one thing for certain – changes cost money.
+What may seem like a minor, easily solvable issue to the customer might actually be a complicated, expensive issue to solve at the job site.

 A proper change order procedure can help alleviate a lot of these issues.
-Change orders create a record of any additional services requested by the customer, along with the relevant pricing.
-It’s always best practice to get everything in writing, and, in some jurisdictions, getting a change order in writing might be legally required!
-Further, if there’s any confusion concerning the work or pricing, a properly executed change order becomes part of the contract.
+Change orders create a record of any additional services requested by the customer, along with the relevant cost increases.
+It’s always best practice to get everything in writing, and in some jurisdictions, it may be legally required!
+Also, if there is any confusion concerning the work or pricing, a properly executed written change order becomes part of the contract.